SukkoPera/OpenAmiga600RamExpansion/README.md

 - Battery Holder: Some cheap eBay one, usually called *BS-7*
 - Battery: CR2032 3V Non-Rechargeable Lithium (a new one will last years)

-Note that if you plan to store your Amiga or not to use it in a while, **you are recommended to remove the RTC battery**.
-Failing to do this killed many A500+ computers and many A501 expansions in the past.
-The CR2032 battery used in this project is probably safer than the batteries used in those devices, but still I would not leave one in an unused Amiga.
+Note that if you plan to shelve your Amiga or not to use it for a while, **you are recommended to remove the RTC battery**.
+Failing to do so killed many A500+ computers and many A501 expansions in the past.
+The CR2032 battery used in this project is probably safer than the barrel batteries used in those devices, but still I would not leave one in an unused Amiga.
 You have been warned.

 ### Installation
 After everything has been soldered, just open the trapdoor on your Amiga, install the expansion (the correct orientation is with the chips closer to the keyboard) and put the cover back on.

 I recommend to run [SysTest](https://github.com/keirf/Amiga-Stuff) then.
 Use the Memory option (F1), it must show 2 MB of Chip RAM.
-Then start the Memory Test (F1 again) and let it run for 50-100 rounds: if it doesn't find any errors, you are probaly good to go.
+Then start the Memory Test (F1 again) and let it run for 50-100 rounds: if it doesn't find any errors, you are probably good to go.

 SysTest also has an option for reading and resetting the RTC (F7 then F3), so try that as well.
 Currently it does not support setting the date and time, so you will have to use other tools for that (Workbench is a good candidate).